-Planning for retirement begins the first day you start working for a PERS-covered employer and continues throughout your career.
-The right information can make your retirement decision easier and your retirement more successful.
+Planning for retirement begins the first day you start working for a PERS-participating employer and continues

 -